 Raxidi Estate is a prominent coffee estate in Sakleshpur.
 The green slopes and the spice plantations keeps the place more pleasant.
 You can walk around the estate and have a memorable time.

 Sakaleshwara Temple is an ancient Shiva temple.
-It is believed to be constructed by the Hoysala Dynasty as the it follows Hoysala architecture.
+It is believed to be constructed by the Hoysala Dynasty as it follows Hoysala architecture.
 This elegant architecture is the prime attraction in Sakleshpur.